strata-mvc/strata/docs/utilities_emailloader.md

 permalink: /docs/utilities/emailloader/
 ---

 `EmailLoader` allows you to build dynamic templates for sending emails with Wordpress.
-It allows you to load template files located in `/templates/emails/` under your theme's directory.
+It loads template files located in `[current_theme]/templates/emails/` under your theme's directory.

 Two parameters can be sent to `EmailLoader::loadTemplate` :